 During the question and answer session with the media, Shea said the suspect’s weapon – a loaded semi-automatic black handgun – was recovered, but declined to go into any other specifics due to the ongoing investigation.

 “We will not prejudice an investigation,” Shea said several times in response to questions about where the weapon was recovered, if the suspect pointed his weapon at the officer, or if the suspect has a prior criminal record.

 He did say a couple times that the weapon “was recovered at the scene and being processed by crime scene,” but declined to say anything beyond that.

-When asked if the officer who fired his service weapon was in danger, Mayor Steven Fulop took markedly different approaches with their responses.
+When asked if the officer who fired his service weapon was in danger, Mayor Steven Fulop and Shea took markedly different approaches with their responses.